Campaign Settings: Worlds of Wonder & Peril

 D&D 5ED&D 3.5EAD&D

-Gary Gygax's original campaign world, a classic medieval fantasy setting with evocative locations like the Free City of Greyhawk and Castle Greyhawk.
+Gary Gygax's original D&D campaign setting, a classic medieval fantasy world with evocative locations like the Free City of Greyhawk and Castle Greyhawk.
 Known for its political intrigue and iconic characters.

 Wikipedia →